SpyrosSav96/SQL-Projects/README.md

 # SQL-Projects

-- This repository contains a collection of SQL projects that I have worked on.
-Each project focuses on different aspects of SQL, such as data manipulation and querying.
+- This repository contains a collection of SQL projects that showcase various data analysis techniques and methodologies.
+Each project focuses on different datasets and explores insightful patterns and trends.